RoberSinHache/Deepseek-expert/README.md

 # Azure QnA Bot Project

 This project implements a Question and Answer bot using Azure AI Language Services.
-The knowledge base is specifically trained on Deepseek research papers, allowing users to ask questions and get accurate answers about Deepseek's technology and research findings through a web interface.
+The knowledge base is specifically trained on Deepseek research papers, allowing users to ask questions and get accurate answers about those papers, and also, an intent detector chatbot that analyzes input messages to detect and display the top five potential intentions with their corresponding probabilities.

 ## Prerequisites